Udgir: Air

 The nearest domestic airport is Shri Guru Gobind Singh Ji Airport, Nanded, Maharashtra which is 100 km away.

 The nearest international airport, which is at 225 km from Udgir, is Rajiv Gandhi International Airport, Hyderabad, Telangana State, India.

 Raja krishnadevray Domestic Airport, UDGIR is proposed for Udgir city but not mentioned in recent maharashtra budget or officially government of Maharashtra not declared.

 Agriculture

 The main occupation of the people of Udgir is agriculture.
 Udgir has farmers that make up the rural setting in most of the surrounding areas.
 The soil as a part of the Deccan plateau is black basalt soil, rich in hummus.
 The main crops cultivated here are whole grains, including jawar, bajra, and wheat.
 Crops like sorghum, mung, toor dal, urad gram, soybean, sugarcane, onions, and other green leafy vegetables are also cultivated.

 A dairy was established in the early 1980s.
 It emerged as a major employment resource for rural Udgirkars.
 Due to gradually-lowered production, the dairy is at a standstill.
-It came under the state government-run project called Aarey which was institutionalized during the Operation Flood days.
+It came under the state government-run project called Aarey which was institutionalized during the Operation Flood.

-Agriculture-based businesses like pulses (dal) industry, warehouses, cold storage, sugarcane factories also run here.
+Agriculture-based businesses like pulses (dal) industry, warehouses, cold storage, sugarcane factories also run in Udgir.
 Udgir has around 80 dal (mills) processing units.